 As business owners, we wear many hats.
 One of those hats is protecting our assets.
 We hire a lawyer to draw up contracts to protect us from bad deals.
 We hire a CPA to oversee our financials.
 But, who is overseeing our network security?
 Who’s protecting our clients’ information that they’ve entrusted to us?

 The fact of the matter is we live in very threatening times.
 Every day we are inundated with news about cyber breaches.
-It’s become so commonplace that we stop listening and go about our business, not sure what to do.
+It’s become so commonplace that we stop listening and go about our business, unsure of what to do.

 Consider, what is the cost of not doing anything?
 In some cases, it could mean being put out of business or being noncompliant, which could land you in a world of trouble.